bermarte/js-quiz/planning/development-strategy.md

 **As a user I want to see a welcome message and a button to start the quiz**

-By accessing the web page, I see a welcome message and button to start the quiz
+By accessing the web page, I see a welcome message and a button to start the quiz

-- [ ] create the HTML and the CSS
+- [ ] Create the HTML and the CSS
-- [ ] add the start button
+- [ ] Add the start button

-- This user story is developed on branch `welcome`
+- This user story is developed on the branch `welcome`.
+This branch is merged into the `master` branch after completion.
 ---

-## 2. Begin the Quiz
+## 2. Begin the Quiz (one question at a time)

 **As a user I want to see the questions**

 The user clicks on the start button and goes to question number one

-- [ ] The user can see all the list of questions provided
 - [ ] The user can see only one question at a time, together with the different answers

 This user story is developed on the branch `start-quiz`.
 This branch is merged into the `master` branch after completion.

 ---
+## 2. Begin the Quiz

+**As a user I want to see all the questions**

+The user clicks on the start button and goes to the questions

+- [ ] The user can see all the list of questions provided

+This user story is developed on the branch `start-quiz-all-questions`.
+This branch is merged into the `master` branch after completion.

+---

-## 3. Select an answer
+## 3. Select an answer  (one question at a time)

 **As a user I want to select my answer for each question**

 The user sees a list of possible answers from which to choose one; If the selected answer is correct, the text of the selected answer will be in green, red otherwise.
 Maybe we could use a timer that limits the time to select an answer.

 - [ ] Use radio button if there is only one correct answer.
-- [ ] Use chekboxes if there is more than one correct answer
+- [ ] Use chekboxes if there is more than one correct answer (optional)
 - [ ] The correct answer is displayed in green
 - [ ] The wrong answer is displayed in red
 - [ ] Implementing a timer with a count down (optional)